fruityvince/Athena/README.md

 ## The methods to override:

 ###### check
-First in the check method you have to clear the feedback by calling `clearFeedback` method (to prevent have the feedback added everytime you will launche the check again).
+First in the check method you have to clear the feedback by calling `clearFeedback` method (to prevent have the feedback added everytime you will launch the check again).
 Then you are free to retieve/update the data to check and do whatever you need.
 (Note that you can define all the methods you want.
 PS: You should not override parent class methods except `check`, `fix` and/or `tool`)

 At the end of the check or wherever you will have to add data to fix you will need to call the `addFeedback` method.